Learning Web3.0 and blockchain development today is like buying a Bitcoin at $10 yesterday.

-The majority of Decentralized applications, now runs on top of the Ethereum Blockchain, Smart Contracts had also been implemented by the Ethereum Consortium, then “copied” by other Blockchains.
+The majority of Decentralized applications, now run on top of the Ethereum Blockchain, Smart Contracts had also been implemented by the Ethereum Consortium, then “copied” by other Blockchains.

 Learn more about Ethereum in this video with Vitalik Buterin, one of the inventors of the Ethereum Blockchain talks about this technology.

-If you want to explore further what Ethereum is, I hardly suggest you go and check the documentation and original Ethereum website.
+If you want to explore further what Ethereum is, I heavily suggest you go and check the documentation and original Ethereum website.

 7. Software on the Blockchain: Smart Contracts